openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 ### Cluster roles and policies
 For the purposes of this workshop leave "Auto" selected and it will make the cluster deployment process simpler and quicker.

+!!! note
->NOTE: If you selected a Basic OCM role earlier you can only use manual mode and you must manually create the operator roles and OIDC provider.
+    If you selected a Basic OCM role earlier you can only use manual mode and you must manually create the operator roles and OIDC provider.
 See "For Basic OCM roles only" section below after you've completed the "Cluster updates" section and started the cluster creation.

 ### Cluster updates
 Leave all the default options.